The largest religious group in the U.S. -- sort of:

 The percentage of NOTAs reached a minimum of 7% in 1991 and then rapidly increased to 23.1 in 2019.
 2 Over the next few years, NOTAs will probably continue to increase their "market share" and pull significantly ahead of evangelicals and ahead of of Catholics as well, from a statistical viewpoint.

 - Public opinion polls are notoriously unreliable when they ask religious questions.
-For example, many polls have found that about 40% of adults say that they regularly attend religious services.
+For example, many U.S. polls have found that about 40% of adults say that they regularly attend religious services.
 However, when researchers "count noses" to find out exactly how many are attending religious services in a given county, they find that the actual number is about 20%.
 Attendance at religious services is still regarded as a "nice" thing to do, and people want to impress the polling agency.
-So, they tell a fib.
+So, many tell a fib.
+Unfortunately, many sources of religious information quote public polling data as if they are accurate.

 On the other hand, there is a strong rejection of and opposition to Atheism among many U.S. adults.
 Atheism is often associated with Communism.
 Many people feel that when a person has no belief in God, then they have no reason to behave decently.
 Also, when Atheists are asked what their religion is by a stranger over the phone who "says" they are from a polling agency, they sometimes do not feel that it is safe reveal the truth; and so, they tell a fib.
 As a result, polls in the past have greatly underestimated the number of Atheists; they reported between 3% and 11%.
 A university group recently developed a creative method by which polling groups can find an accurate estimate of the number of Atheists without asking those polled to openly reveal their position.
 They found that 26% of U.S. adults are Atheists.